Treatment for Crohn’s disease

 Surgery treatment for IBD

 Unlike ulcerative colitis, Crohn’s disease does not have a surgical cure.
-Most people with Crohn’s disease will, however, require surgery at some point in their life either to control symptoms or to correct complications of the disease.
+Most people with Crohn’s disease will, however, require surgery at some point in their life either to control symptoms or correct complications.
 Major surgery, called resection, may be needed to remove severely inflamed or damaged portions of the small or large intestines.
-Abscesses or fistulae around the anus can be treated using local surgical drainage procedures.
+Local surgical drainage procedures can treat abscesses or fistulae around the anus.

-Note: More people are seeking natural treatment for Crohn’s disease to ease their symptoms because of the side effects associated with medications and surgery.
+Note: More people are seeking natural treatment for Crohn’s disease to ease their symptoms because of the side effects of medications and surgery.
 However, natural treatments for Crohn’s disease have been proven to be effective to ease the symptoms of Crohn’s disease.

 What is Crohn’s Disease?

-Crohn’s disease is an auto-immune condition in which inflammation develops in various parts of the gut leading to symptoms such as diarrhea, abdominal pain, and tiredness.
-In some cases, the inflammation can be very mild whilst in others, it may be severe.
+Crohn’s disease is an auto-immune condition in which inflammation develops in various parts of the gut, leading to symptoms such as diarrhea, abdominal pain, and tiredness.
+In some cases, the inflammation can be very mild; in others, it may be severe.
 Crohn’s disease is one of the two conditions known as Inflammatory Bowel Diseases (IBD), with the other being ulcerative colitis.

-The disease is most usually diagnosed in young adults but it can also affect teenagers, younger children, and older people with the disease spread between men and women equally.
-About 4 in 1000 people have the condition (most people know one person affected by the condition) and it can run in families – about one-fifth of people with the condition will have another family member who has the disease.
+The disease is usually diagnosed in young adults, but it can also affect teenagers, younger children, and older people, with the disease spread equally between men and women.
+About 4 in 1000 people have the condition (most people know one person affected by it), and it can run in families – about one-fifth of people with the condition will have another family member with the disease.